fbpx

 This is a more medical grade option that protects both the wearer and those around them from respiratory infections.

-Think about it: doctors and dentists work around patients all the time with all kinds of potential viruses, including HIV.
+Think about it: doctors and dentists week around patients all the time with all kinds of potential viruses, including HIV.
 The key is, they learned how to do it safely for everyone involved.

 This provides some level of protection for both without being too much of a nuisance.